 Over the past few years this seaweed has grown substantially in popularity.
 Commonly referred to as ‘Sea Moss’ it is a marine gem that has surprisingly undergone some quite extensive research.

-Packed full of nutritional value, you’ll be amazed what this gift from nature has to offer.
+Packed full of nutritional value, you’ll be amazed at what this gift from nature has to offer.
 So, grab your goggles and snorkel because we’re about to take a deep dive!